Jerry Lawson video

 Scratch presentation

-4. What is one thing you wish you had known sooner in your own education?
+What is one thing learned in this class throughout the semester you wish you had known sooner in your own education?
 Why?

 Briefly answer, please: